go-graphics/go-gui-projects/README.md

 ### HTML based GUI

+[Go-app](https://github.com/maxence-charriere/go-app) is a package for building progressive web apps (PWA) with the Go programming language (Golang) and WebAssembly (Wasm).

 [go-astilectron](https://github.com/asticode/go-astilectron) helps use build cross platform GUI apps with GO and HTML/JS/CSS.
 It is the official GO bindings of astilectron and is powered by Electron.

 [go-sciter](https://github.com/sciter-sdk/go-sciter) is a Golang bindings of Sciter: the Embeddable HTML/CSS/script engine for modern UI development。